Du Zeng

-Du Zeng (died 319) was a Chinese military general and rebel of the Jin dynasty (266–420).
+Du Zeng (died 28 June 319) was a Chinese military general and rebel of the Jin dynasty (266–420).
 In 312, he joined his fellow general, Hu Kang (胡亢), in rebelling against Jin from Jingling Commandery (竟陵, roughly modern Jingmen, Hubei), but later killed him and assumed leadership of the rebellion.
-Du Zeng, along with another rebel leader, Du Tao, became a persistent threat to Jin in the south as he caused trouble in Jingzhou and Xiangzhou (湘州; in modern Hunan).
+Du Zeng was a thorn in the side of Jin as he often defeated their forces and held out in Jing province for many years.
 Eventually, he was decisively defeated by the general, Zhou Fang in 317, before being captured and executed in 319.

 As subordinate of Sima Xin and Hu Kang

-Du Zeng was from Xinye County in Nanyang Commandary and started his career under the Prince of Xinye, Sima Xin (司馬歆).
+Du Zeng was from Xinye County in Nanyang Commandery and started his career under the Prince of Xinye, Sima Xin (司馬歆), son of Sima Jun, Prince Wu of Fufeng.
 Du Zeng was said to be a very strong man, being able to swim across a river while wearing armor.
-Under Sima Xin, he rose to the rank of Colonel of the Southern Man Tribes and was present wherever Sima Xin went up to his death at the hands of Zhang Chang in 303.
+Under Sima Xin, he rose to the rank of Colonel of the Southern Man Tribes and was present when Sima Xin met his death at the hands of Zhang Chang in 303.